1. Canaries must have basic needs met to produce songs, including:

 3. While Canary Singing is a form of communication with a potential mate, male canaries appreciate interacting with you, too.
 Try:

-4. Newly acquired canaries need to become familiar and feel safe in their new cage before they start singing.
+4. Newly acquired canaries need to become familiar and feel safe in their new cage before they will start singing.
 While a few canaries may sing immediately, it is not unusual for it to take two weeks for a canary to adjust to a new home and canary cage.

-Moving to a new home with an owner who is inexperienced in creating an environment that produces canary singing results in a lot of stress.
-Stress induces molting and when feathers start falling out you won't have a singing canary.
+Moving to a new home also results in a lot of stress.
+And, stress induces molting and when feathers start falling out you won't have a singing canary.
 Once a molt has begun, the only thing you can do is wait about 2 months until it is over.

 It is important to feed your canary extra protein during molts.
-Supplement Canary Seed Food with high protein egg food like Volkman Gourmet Eggfood.
+Supplement Canary Seed Food with high protein egg food like Gourmet Eggfood.

 Finally, male canaries won't sing if they are in pain.
 Singing is affected by accidents within the cage, such as flying into cage bars or getting a toenail caught in a toy are painful, yet common accidents.